apache/cassandra/doc/source/cql/functions.rst

 ``now``
 #######

-The ``now`` function takes no arguments and generates, on the coordinator node, a new unique timeuuid (at the time where the statement using it is executed).
+The ``now`` function takes no arguments and generates, on the coordinator node, a new unique timeuuid at the time the function is invoked.
 Note that this method is useful for insertion but is largely non-sensical in ``WHERE`` clauses.
 For instance, a query of the form::

     SELECT * FROM myTable WHERE t = now()